+Section 212 expenses generally include operational expenses such as:

+- Rent.

+- Salaries,

+- · Legal fees,

+- Accounting fees,

+- Litigation expenses, and

-Section 212 expenses generally include operational expenses such as rent, salaries, legal and accounting fees, the cost of preparing and distributing reports and notices to interest holders, and litigation expenses.
+- The cost of preparing and distributing reports and notices to interest holders.

 Line 3b-Your share of section 212 expenses for the calendar quarter.
 Enter the residual interest holder's share of the amount shown on line 3a.